iDreamsOfGame/ReflexPlus/README.md

 To register bindings to it, create a gameobject on desired scene, name it "SceneScope", put it as root game object, and attach a "SceneScope" component to it.
 Then, create your installer as MonoBehaviour and implement IInstaller interface.
 Remember to attach your installer to your SceneScope gameobject, as SceneScope searches for every child implementing IInstaller when it's time to create the SceneScope container.
-There's a menu item to ease the process: GameObject > Reflex > Scene Context Remember to have a single SceneScope to avoid undesired behaviour.
+There's a menu item to ease the process: GameObject > Reflex+ > Scene Context Remember to have a single SceneScope to avoid undesired behaviour.
-Note that SceneScope gameobject is required only if you want its scene to be injected, in case Reflex do not find SceneScope, the scene injection will be skipped for that specific scene missing SceneScope.
+Note that SceneScope gameobject is required only if you want its scene to be injected, in case Reflex+ do not find SceneScope, the scene injection will be skipped for that specific scene missing SceneScope.
 SceneScope instance will be disposed once scene is unloaded.

 > Note that unity does not call OnDestroy deterministically, so rule of thumb is do not rely on injected dependencies on OnDestroy event functions.

 ### Manual Scoping